 Brief intervention (see Box 1) is accepted as an effective approach which increases quit rates in motivated individuals.
 This approach has been found to be most effective when combined with other interventions such as behavioural support, and nicotine replacement therapy (NRT).
+Although it is usually delivered in a one-to-one situation, increasing access to brief intervention training is an important and effective part of a population health promotion approach.
+This is because:

 Box 1: What is a brief intervention?

 Brief intervention makes the most of any opportunity to raise awareness, share knowledge and get someone to think about making changes to improve their health and behaviours.
 Brief intervention uses counselling skills such as motivational interviewing and goal setting.
 An understanding of the stages of behaviour change is also important.
 Brief intervention takes as little as 3 minutes and is usually carried out in a one-to-one situation.
 The 5As for smoking cessation for health professionals is an international smoking cessation framework used in brief intervention that has been shown to be very effective in encouraging and supporting smoking cessation.
-More information about the 5As can be found in this podcast developed for the National guide to a preventive health assessment for Aboriginal and Torres Strait Islander people featuring Professor David Thomas
+More information about the 5As can be found in this podcast developed for the National guide to a preventive health assessment for Aboriginal and Torres Strait Islander people featuring Professor David Thomas.

 Specific barriers to the use of brief intervention with Aboriginal and Torres Strait Islander clients have been identified.